What are Probiotics?

-- Probiotics are the good gut bacteria that are normally found in your intestines.
-They support healthy digestion, destroy toxins, and produce vitamins, among other essential jobs.
+- Probiotics are the good gut bacteria normally found in your intestines.
+They support healthy digestion, support immunity, and synthesize certain vitamins, among other essential functions.

 What are probiotics?

 Probiotics are part of the microbiome, the network of mostly bacteria that live on and in the human body.
 The microbiome impacts how we interact with our environment.
 It also forms a network within the body, carrying molecules and chemical messages between the gut and brain.
 To be considered probiotics, microorganisms need to fulfill these criteria, according to the long-held definition from the World Health Organization:

 - be live microorganisms.
 (This is important when shopping for supplements)

 - offer health benefits to the host (and cannot cause harm)

 Your gastrointestinal tract naturally contains its own unique colony of microbes.
 However, modern life can negatively impact the balance of beneficial-to-harmful microbes.
 Antibiotic use, processed foods, everyday stress, poor sleep, and inactivity can all damage the microbiome.
 Consuming probiotics can help recolonize the gut and bring back balance.
 A healthy microbiome:

 - digests food

 - synthesizes vitamins (including vitamin K and the B vitamins)

 - rids the body of harmful microorganisms that can cause unbalance